 To make a a 1660s gown for the celebrated 17th c French beauty, arts patron, and sometimes nun, sometimes courtesan, Ninon de l’Enclos.
 And it had to be out of golden yellow duchesse silk satin.

-In order to really experience the work of a 17th century seamstress, the ensemble will be entirely handsewn except for the boning channels on the bodice support (sorry, done that once, never doing it again).
-As much as possible I have researched and am using 17th century stitches and garment construction.
+In order to really experience the work of a 17th century seamstress, the ensemble is entirely handsewn except for the boning channels on the bodice support (sorry, done that once, never doing it again).
+As much as possible I have researched and used 17th century stitches and garment construction.

 |Dress, 1660s, Museum of Fashion||Mary, 1652, van der Helst||Fredrick & Louise, van Honhurst, 1650|

 - Custom dyed yellow duchesse silk satin over a bodice of unbleached linen boned in cable ties.